 The unique diversity of nationalities and cultural backgrounds at St. John's is reflected in the dance curriculum.

 Students are actively engaged during dance class by sharing their knowledge and traditions about dance.
 Throughout the year multiple different dance forms are explored in class and performed on stage.

-Inspired by what they see on popular dance programs, we have a closer look at the sort of dance forms being used and create our own choreographic variation of it.
+Inspired by what they see on popular dance programmes, we have a closer look at the sort of dance forms being used and create our own choreographic variation of it.